kuldeep-amenity/Amenity_Training_Tasks/Task3/readme.md

 ## Copy Operation

-### using shutil module we can perform copy operation of files from one location to another location.
+### using shutil module used here for file opertion
 ```python
 import os
 import shutil as sh